ymuichiro/quick_learning_symbol_en/05_mosaic.md

 ## 5.2 Mosaic transfer

 Transfer the created mosaic.
-Those new to blockchain often imagine mosaic transferring is  "sending a mosaic stored on a client terminal to another client terminal", but mosaic information is always shared and synchronised across all nodes, and it is not about transferring mosaic information to the destination.
+Those new to blockchain often imagine mosaic transferring as "sending a mosaic stored on a client terminal to another client terminal", but mosaic information is always shared and synchronised across all nodes, and it is not about transferring mosaic information to the destination.
 More precisely, it refers to the operation of recombining token balances between accounts by 'sending transactions' to the blockchain.

 ```js